515-516-6769

 How much is the U.S. cosmetic dentistry market actually worth?

 Valuations depend on what you count.
-Strictly looking at services, the U.S. market hit $4.25 billion in 2024.
-However, broader assessments that factor in the full scope of demand paint a much larger picture.
+Looking solely at services, the U.S. market reached $4.25 billion in 2024.
+However, broader assessments that account for the full scope of demand present a more comprehensive picture.

 But the economic footprint gets bigger with hardware.
 If you include sales of CAD/CAM systems, dental lasers, and 3D printers, the valuation swells.
 By this metric, the market stood at $11.54 billion in 2022 and targets $33.8 billion by 2030.